anyezijue49/Stock-Project/Gap-Over-MA250/README.md

 So, to me it seems like an opportunity to buy the stock in a lower price once the gap occur and the momentum pull down the price, hold the stock until the price revert to gain the profit.

 However, the above strategy not always works.
 I gathered last 19 years data from stocks listed on S&P 500, the gap opportunity only occured 362 times.
 70% of times the price will revert back in 30 business days.
-There still exists 30% times taht the price won't go back and you may lose a great amount of money if you insist on the above strategy.
+There still exists 30% times that the price won't go back and you may lose a great amount of money if you insist on the above strategy.

 So, my work is to build a model to predict whether or not the gap opportunity is truly an opportunity not a trap.
 The project is still on-going and I may make some updates in the next few weeks to months.